kpeeters/shotweb/README.md

     export CXX=/usr/bin/clang++-7
     export CC=/usr/bin/clang-7

-With gcc 7.4.0 you will get errors about `std::experimental::optional<T>`.
+With gcc 7.4.0 (and possibly others) you will get errors about `std::experimental::optional<T>`.

 Then build and install with::

     cd shotweb
     mkdir build
     cd build
-    cmake ../src
+    cmake ..
     make
     sudo make install